-- From September 2015, AMSU channel 7 has started degrading and exceeding specifications.
-Retrievals performed from IASI/AMSU onboard Metop-A have thus been stopped.
-The regeneration of the full dataset without the information given by AMSU7 will be performed for next release. - For high scan angles (between 10th and 15th), the retrievals display a variation with the scan angle that depends on the year, and than can reach quite high values at the edges of the orbits.
-For these reason, only retrievals for scan angles lower than the 10th angle are provided. - A bias of about 2 ppm has been observed on the Co2 retrieved from Metop-B. This bias will be further studied during the validation exercises.
+• From beginning of 2015, AMSU channel 7 has started degrading and then exceeding specifications.
+Retrievals performed from IASI/AMSU onboard Metop-A have thus been stopped in August 2015, and more 'bad quality' retrievals have been flag in the fisrt half od 2015 than the years before.
+The regeneration of the full dataset without the information given by AMSU7 is planned for next releases.

+• For high scan angles (between 10th and 15th), the retrievals display a variation with the scan angle that depends on the year, and than can reach quite high values at the edges of the orbits.
+For these reason, only retrievals for scan angles lower than the 10th angle are provided.